 Parents are responsible for arranging routine medical, dental or optician's appointments and this should be arranged to take place during holiday time if possible.
-Should the need arise, however, Matron has strong links with local doctors, dentists, optometric and other specialist services and she is able to take boarders to any urgent appointments.
+Should the need arise, however, the matron has strong links with local doctors, dentists, optometric and other specialist services and Section B: Boarding she is able to take boarders to any necessary appointments.
 Parents should not send their children back to school if they are unfit and should inform staff if their children have been in contact with infectious diseases.